abcdesktopio/docs/opsdocs/docs/faq.md

 To prevent the connection from closing after 60 seconds of inactivity through Ingress Controller, make sure the Ingress Controller isn't configured to automatically terminate long connections.
 The default value nginx's ingress controller is 60 seconds.

-Update the default value `nginx.ingress.kubernetes.io/proxy-read-timeout` and `nginx.ingress.kubernetes.io/proxy-send-timeout` annotations to more than 60 seconds.
+Update the default values for `nginx.ingress.kubernetes.io/proxy-read-timeout` and `nginx.ingress.kubernetes.io/proxy-send-timeout` annotations to more than 60 seconds.

 ```
 apiVersion: networking.k8s.io/v1